opendocsg/slw-judgments-backfill/2018_SGHC_45/report.md

 **_Claim for knowing receipt_**

 57     The elements required to establish knowing receipt are (a) the disposal of the plaintiff’s assets in breach of fiduciary duty, (b) the beneficial receipt by the defendant of assets which are traceable as representing these assets, and (c) knowledge on the part of the defendant that the assets received are traceable to a breach of fiduciary duty: _George Raymond_ at [23].
 The test with respect to knowledge is whether the recipient possessed the state of knowledge that makes it unconscionable for him to retain the benefit of the receipt: _George Raymond_ at [23].
-This can be actual knowledge or wilful avoidance of knowledge: _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ [2013] 1 SLR 173 at [81].
+This can be actual knowledge or wilful avoidance of knowledge: _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ <span class="citation">[2013] 1 SLR 173</span> at [81].

 58     The plaintiffs pleaded that as Syed Mohamed’s son, the defendant received the benefits from